NuGet/docs.microsoft.com-nuget/docs/Schema/project-json.md

 ## Frameworks

 This lists the frameworks that your project will run on.
-E.g. net45, netcoreapp, netstandard.
+For example, net45, netcoreapp, netstandard.

 ```json
     "frameworks": {